martignoni/hugo-notice/README.md

 Copyright © 2019 onwards, Nicolas Martignoni nicolas@martignoni.net.

-Thanks to Geraldo Riebero for the portuguese localization.
+Thanks to Geraldo Ribeiro for the portuguese localization.